-In this version, the little mermaid's name is Mija, and she's the youngest daughter of King Young-Jin of the underwater kingdom.
-Unlike most of the other incarnations of the little mermaid, she's bubbly and excitable in a manner that's more fitting for a teen heroine of today.
-When the episode starts she is celebrating her 15th birthday, and the only present she asks for is the chance to visit the surface.
+The little mermaid's name is Mija, and she's the youngest daughter of King Young-Jin of the underwater kingdom.
+Mija is bubbly and excitable, and the episode starts with the celebration of her 15th birthday.
+The only present she asks for is the chance to visit the surface.
 Mija's starfish sidekick, Nuri, doesn't approve, but her father gives Mija his blessings to visit the world above.

 TIA CARRERE as Mija